AKLLaursen/dockerfiles/README.md

 Jupyter will then be accessible from the IP or DNS of the given machine using port 8888 - remember to open that port.

+### `cpu_tensorflow_pytorch`

+Same as `gpu_tensorflow_pytorch`, but created for usage on the CPU rather than the GPU.
+As such, the image extends the official Ubuntu 16.04 image and utilizes the CPU version of TensorFlow and PyTorch respectively.

 ### `super_resolution`

 Extends `gpu_tensorflow_pytorch` with the alpha version of [Tesseract 4.0 Alpha](https://github.com/tesseract-ocr/tesseract/wiki/4.0-with-LSTM) (utilizing LSTMs for the character recognition), Microsoft fonts, Pytesseract and the Google Cloud Storage Python API.